emeb/ice-dongle/README.md

 and 8MB of PSRAM, as well as an RGB LED and a user button.

 Initial programming of the FPGA bitstream takes place through a 1.27mm SMD header footprint on the back of the board.
-The recommended way to access this is via the Adafruit "Pogo Pin Probe Clip" which should attach easily over the pads.
+The original intent was to access this temporarily via the Adafruit "Pogo Pin Probe Clip" which should have attached easily over the pads.
+Unfortunately the pogo pin row spacing is too narrow for the SMT header pads so I ended up soldering on a header and using a normal cable.
+This may be fixed in future revisions, but for now an actual header + cable is probably more reliable for long-term development.

 ## Status
 ### 22-10-15